 What Is Bechamel Sauce?

-Traditionally made by simmering milk with a clove studded onion, bouquet garni, and then thickened with roux, bechamel sauce when made properly is a beautiful thing.
+Bechamel sauce, when made properly, is a beautiful thing.
 Velvety smooth, rich, and full of flavor, this sauce forms a great base from which your imagination can create a wide range of flavors.

-Since this sauce is thickened with a roux I would caution against freezing it.
-While possible, the sauce will "split" as it thaws leaving chunky granular bits behind that need to be re-emulsified before using.
-This could be done with a blender or other mixing apparatus but adds an extra step that can be easily avoided.
+Since this sauce is thickened with a roux, I would caution against freezing it.
+While possible, the sauce will "split" as it thaws, leaving chunky granular bits behind that need to be re-emulsified before using.
+This could be done with a blender or other mixing apparatus, but it adds an extra step that can be easily avoided.

 Ingredients For Bechamel Sauce